EttusResearch/uhd/host/docs/usrp2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Monitor the host network traffic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use wireshark to monitor packets sent to and received from the device.
+Use Wireshark to monitor packets sent to and received from the device.

 ------------------------------------------------------------------------
 Addressing the device